Sanna Marin: Post–premiership (2023–present)

 On 5 April 2023, Marin announced that she would resign as the leader of the Social Democratic Party at the next party congress in the autumn.
 She was succeeded by Antti Lindtman on 1 September 2023.

 In June 2023, Marin founded a company MA/PI Oy.
 In addition to public speaking, the company's industries include publishing and consulting.
 In July, Marin was listed as a speaker on the lists of the US-based Harry Walker Agency, which arranges "keynote and motivational speakers" for international events.

 In August 2023, Marin asked Jutta Urpilainen to be Social Democratic Party's candidate for the 2024 presidential election of Finland.

 On 7 September 2023, Marin announced her intention to resign as an MP and take up a position as a strategic advisor at the Tony Blair Institute for Global Change.
 On 12 September 2023 her application for resignation from the Finnish Parliament was approved.

 On 28 September 2023, it was reported that she had signed with talent agency Range Media Partners for film, TV, audio and brand collaborations.

 In January 2024, Marin started working in a new steering committee International Task Force on Security and Euro-Atlantic Integration of Ukraine.
 According to a statement released by the Ukrainian president's office, the steering committee's primary objective is to develop a strategy for Ukraine's closer engagement with the Euro-Atlantic security area.
-The group is led by its founders Andriy Yermak, Chief of Staff of the President of Ukraine and former Nato Secretary-General Anders Fogh Rasmussen.
+The group is led by its founders Andriy Yermak, Chief of Staff of the president of Ukraine and former Nato Secretary-General Anders Fogh Rasmussen.
 In addition to them, 15 former European and North American heads of state, diplomats and officers (including Boris Johnson and Hillary Clinton) are members of the group.

+Marin appeared on 18 August 2026 as one of the speakers together with former first minister of Scotland Nicola Sturgeon at the Edinburgh International Book Festival.
+The event was entitled "How to lead a country".

 Personal life

 Marin describes herself as coming from a "rainbow family", as she was raised by two female parents.

 Marin has a daughter born in 2018 with her former partner, TPV football player Markus Räikkönen.
-In August 2020, Marin and Räikkönen, who works in communications, married at the Prime Minister's official residence, Kesäranta.
+In August 2020, Marin and Räikkönen, who works in communications, married at the prime minister's official residence, Kesäranta.
 Their permanent residence was in the Kaleva district of Tampere, but during the COVID-19 pandemic, they resided at Kesäranta.
 The couple filed for divorce in May 2023, after 19 years together.